chianghsinhao/portfolio/README.md

 This portfolio site contains the following features:
 - Responsive layout for mobile device.
 - Responsive image based on device pixel width and device resolution.
-- Logo has border when mouseover
+- Logo has border when mouseover.

 ## Reference
 For complete project specification, see [Udacity Site](https://review.udacity.com/#!/rubrics/45/view)